nopecho/golang-echo-template/docs/README.eng.md

 * `internal`: Contains the application's internal packages.
     * `app`: This package holds the core logic of the application.
-    * `pkg`: These are packages that can be used across various parts of the application.
+    * `utils`: These are packages that can be used across various parts of the application.

 * `local`: Contains scripts and configuration files for local development.